Fall Foliage Vacations: The Best Places to Travel in the U.S.

 Park City, Utah

-While New England gets most of the fall foliage spotlight, Park City, Utah, offers a stunning and unexpected western alternative.
-In the fall, Aspens turn brilliant shades of gold, creating a beautiful contrast against the mountain peaks.
-This ski town transforms into a fall paradise, with hiking and biking trails that weave through the colorful landscape.
-Sundance and American Fork Canyon, both nearby, are also fantastic spots for leaf-peeping.
-Our favorite hotel in Park City is the Pendry Park City, or the YOTEL for a lower-cost option.
+While New England gets most of the fall foliage spotlight, Park City, Utah offers a stunning western alternative.
+In the fall, aspens turn brilliant shades of gold, creating a beautiful contrast against the mountain peaks.
+This ski town becomes a fall paradise, with hiking and biking trails that weave through the color.
+Sundance and American Fork Canyon, both nearby, are also wonderful spots for leaf peeping.
+Our favorite hotel in Park City is the Pendry Park City, as well as The Caledonian.

 When to visit: Peak foliage in Park City usually arrives in mid to late September and lasts through early October.

-How to get there: Fly into Salt Lake City International Airport, then drive 45 minutes into Park City.
+How to get there: Fly into Salt Lake City International Airport, then drive about 45 minutes to Park City.

 How to Plan Your Fall Foliage Adventure

 At Pack Up + Go, we make it easy to experience the best of fall without the stress of planning.
-Whether you want to be surprised with a destination or know where you want to travel with a You Pick Trip, we’ll curate an itinerary that showcases the best of the season.
+Whether you want to be surprised with your destination or know exactly where you want to go with a You Pick Trip, we will curate an itinerary that shows off the best of the season.
+And because every trip is planned by a real person on our team, not a computer, you get recommendations that feel personal and local, the kind of small-town inn or quiet overlook you would not find on the first page of a search.